woutcorijn/gifsfordays/README.md

 # gifsfordays
-a site that displays a random gif.
+A site that displays a random gif.
 <br>
 https://gifsfordays.tk/